jackmsvaughan/tella-raycast-extension/README.md

   - Copy video or embed links
   - View or copy transcript
   - Edit video settings (`⇧⌘,`)
-  - Add to playlist
+  - Add to playlist (with option to create new playlist)
   - Duplicate and open video
-  - Start export (when available)
   - Delete video

 **Shortcuts:**